Support and Resources for Children

 Coping with a loved one's diagnosis of ALS is never easy, but it is especially hard for children and young adults.
 When a parent or grandparent has any disease, one of the hardest things to do is discuss the illness, progression, and emotions with young ones.

 Should children and adolescents in ALS families be told about the illness?
 The answer is a resounding, "Yes!"

-First recognize that discussions about ALS will vary according to the age of your children.
+First, recognize that discussions about ALS will vary according to the age of your children.
 Perhaps more important than what you say and how you say it is the fact that you are spending special time with your child and listening to his or her questions and concerns.
 Providing facts slowly will give your child time to digest information and return later with more questions.
-These are tough questions, but need to be addressed for the emotional health of the child and family.
+These are tough questions, but ones that need to be addressed for the emotional health of the child and family.

 Youth Education & Support Materials

 The Dougy Center provides grief support in a safe place where children, teens, young adults, and their families can share their experiences before and after a death.
 Their website has a wealth of resources for youth and adults dealing with progressive illness and grief and loss.
 The Dougy Center services are based out of the Portland metro area, but with their worldwide program finder, you can search for grief support near you.

 Wonders & Worries provides free, professional support for children and teenagers through a parent’s serious illness, so that they can reach their full potential.
 They have resources for discussing illness with children, recommended reading for parents and children, and parenting support and tips.

 Every year we host no-cost youth and family day activities across the State of Oregon in the summer and fall.
 Check the events calendar to find the next one near you or contact care services staff at 503-238-5559.